phancykemunto/sentiment-analysis-application/README.md

 - What are customers complaining about most?
 - Are there trends in negative feedback that could predict customer churn?
 - Are there insights that could help improve the mobile banking experience?
-By applying Natural Language Processing (NLP) techniques and sentiment analysis, this project aims to turn raw customer voices into actionable business insights that can help financial institutions improve user experience, reduce churn, and build stronger digital trust.

 By applying **Natural Language Processing (NLP)** techniques and sentiment analysis, this project aims to turn raw customer voices into **actionable business insights** that can help financial institutions improve **user experience**, **reduce churn**, and build stronger digital trust.